ficool2/VTFLib/README.md

 ## Building with CMake

 Requires CMake 3.21+ and a C++17 compiler.
-VTFLib++ and VTFCmd build on both Windows and Linux.
+Builds for both Windows and Linux.

-VTFEdit++ additionally requires Qt 6 and is Windows only for now.

 All third party dependencies are built from source, so the submodules must be checked out first: